 We help clients to find creative child custody solutions that make sense for everyone involved and serve the best interests of the children.

 If you want to craft a flexible arrangement, consider sitting down with us as your family lawyer.
-We will apply my wide breadth of experience in child custody law to help reach a solution that works best for you.
+We will apply our wide breadth of experience in child custody matters to help reach a solution that works best for you.
 Call 215-967-9070, or contact our office online to discuss your concerns.

 There are two types of custody in our state: legal custody and physical custody.
-Legal custody is shared in most cases.
+Legal custody is shared by the parents in most cases.
 This means the parties will consult with each other regarding major decisions for the child in areas such as health, education and religion.
-The parent in possession of the child makes day-to-day decisions.
+The parent in possession of the child, at the time “daily” decisions need to be made, makes these decisions.